Why Coatings Matter: Enhancing Implantable Device Performance with Camouflage™ Technology

 Peritoneal Dialysis: Improving Outcomes with Advanced Coatings for Dialysis Devices

 Peritoneal dialysis (PD) is a life-changing treatment for patients with end-stage kidney disease (ESKD), offering a flexible, home-based alternative to traditional hemodialysis.
-By using the peritoneal membrane as a natural filter, PD removes toxins and excess fluids, enabling patients to maintain more independence in managing their condition.
-However, as with any medical treatment, challenges remain, […]
+Its adaptable nature supports personalized treatment plans, helping to improve the overall quality of life for patients.
+By using the peritoneal membrane as a natural filter, PD removes toxins and excess fluids from […]

 Enhancing Dialysis Membrane Performance: The Role of Advanced Coating